SystemXFiles/process-governor/README.md

 You can create a portable version of the program using **pyvan**.
 Follow these steps to build the portable version:

+1. Install pyvan using `pip install pyvan`.
-1. Run the `python build_portable.py` script.
+2. Run the `python build_portable.py` script.
-2. After the script completes, you will find the portable build in the `dist` folder.
+3. After the script completes, you will find the portable build in the `dist` folder.

 Now you have a portable version of the program that you can use without installation.